 Public health officials have identified cases of COVID-19 throughout the world, including the United States.
-Please check the CDC COVID-19 webpage (see link provided in "Where can I go for updates and more information?" section at the end of this document) or your local jurisdiction's website for the most up to date information.
+Please check the CDC COVID-19 webpage (see link provided in

-This test detects human SARS-CoV-2 IgG antibodies that are generated as part of the human adaptive immune response to the COVID-19 virus and is to be performed on only human serum specimens.
+This test detects human SARS-CoV-2 antibodies that are generated as part of the human adaptive immune response to the COVID-19 virus using only human serum (including collected using a serum separator tube) and plasma (acid citrate dextrose, sodium citrate, dipotassium EDTA, tripotassium EDTA, lithium heparin, lithium heparin in a separator tube, and sodium heparin).